renoutg/presence2mqtt/README.md

 Being in a lockdown and all I wanted to be able to switch lights based on if was in a meeting or not.
 This way my family members know if i'm in a meeting or not.
 There are other solutons out there, but usually involve a windows client and have no integration with Home Assistant.
-By using mqtt this s not only easy to use with Home Assitant, but also with domoticz or other devices which can subscribe to mqtt directly.
+By using mqtt this is not only easy to use with Home Assitant, but also with domoticz or other devices which can subscribe to mqtt directly.

 ## Azure
-The app will user the Graph API to retrieve your teams presence status, for this you need to log-in and also grant permissions to read your presence status.
+The app will use the Graph API to retrieve your teams presence status, for this you need to log-in and also grant permissions to read your presence status.
-You need configure an azure tenant id and client id, these can be retrieved from an Azure app.
+You need to configure an azure tenant id and client id, these can be retrieved from an Azure app.

 ### Registering an app in Azure
 Go to https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade